 Dana Hogan is a PhD student in the Art, Art History & Visual Studies department at Duke and completed her MA in Italian Renaissance Art through Syracuse University in Florence.
 Her current research focuses on the networks and circulation of the women artists of early modern Italy.
 In her role with Project Vox, Dana is […]

 Yasemin Altun is a PhD student in the department of Art, Art History, and Visual Studies.
 Her research focuses on early modern French art.
 She works for Project Vox as an image researcher.

 Damla Ozdemir is an undergraduate planning on studying Computer Science with an Innovation & Entrepreneurship certificate.
 Mainly, she is interested in the intersections between philosophy and technology, especially in the approaching age of AI.
 She is currently on the research team for Sor Juana Inés de la Cruz.
 She is currently in the Outreach and […]

 Susanna Caviglia is an assistant professor of Art, Art History, & Visual Studies at Duke University.
 Her research interests focus on French and Italian art in the long Eighteenth century, Early Modern theory and practice of drawing, representations of the body in art, and cross-cultural relationships within the Mediterranean world.
 She and her class on […]

 Jane Harwell is a PhD student in English at Duke University.
 Her research focuses on eighteenth-century British women authors with a focus on material culture and ecocriticism.
 She contributed to the research on Mary Shepherd.
-She is currently the Project Manager, and previously served as the Outreach and Engagement Coordinator.
+She is currently the Project Manager, and previously served as the Outreach and Engagement Coordinator (2020–2021).

 Jackson Cooksey is an undergraduate double majoring in Economics and Philosophy and minoring in Russian Language.
 He previously served as researcher for Mary Shepherd.
 Now, Jackson is the feasibility lead for the research team.